sematext/docs/docs/logs/faq.md

 ![](attachments/6520901/102003302.png?width=300)

-Please keep in mind, that depending on the amount of data that is needed to be reindexed the process can take significant amount of time and you may hit your application limits.
+Please keep in mind that the speed of reindexing depends on how much data needs to be reindexed and that reindexing is treated like original ingestion, which means it counts towards your daily volume and could result in you hitting your Max Daily Volume Limit.

 #### Is automatic reindex free

-A: Using Logsene reindex functionality is available for all plans, but the normal plan charges apply.
-Before reindexing you will be shown the estimated cost of the reindexing process.
+A: Using Logsene reindex functionality is available for all plans and the normal plan charges apply.
+Because reindexing counts just like the original data ingestion, before reindexing the estimated cost of reindexing is shown in the UI.

 ![](attachments/6520901/102003301.png?width=300)

-If the amount of data that you have to reindex is smaller than your plan limits no additional charges will be applied.
+If the amount of data ingested for the day, plus data to be reindexed is smaller than your Max Daily Log Volume Limit then no additional charges will be applied.

 ## Plans & Prices